mlaursen/react-md/docs/src/components/DiscoverMore/WhatsNew/README.md

 - Updated the `Slider` to automatically set the `defaultValue` to the provided `min` value and fixed the discrete slider's visibility issue. [#379](#issues-379)
 - Correctly added the `name` attribute to the `FileInput` and `FileUpload` components. [#378](#issues-378)
-- Fixed the autocomplete not showing suggestions after being autocompleted and getting data via ajax.
+- Fixed the autocomplete not showing suggestions after being autocompleted and getting data via Ajax.
 [#374](#issues-378)
 - Fixed the `TablePagination`'s start value to only update when the `page` prop updates (if defined).
 [#372](#issues-372)